fbpx

 Where do we get Milk Thistle?

 Milk thistle is a flowering plant of the Mediterranean region; it is a relative of daisy and dandelion flowers.
-Some people also call it Mary thistle and holy thistle.
-Silymarin is a flavonoid obtained from milk thistle dried fruit.
+Some people also call it the Mary thistle and holy thistle.
+Silymarin is a flavonoid obtained from milk thistle-dried fruit.
 These two words mean the same product.

-Scientific studies suggest that Silymarin has the ability to protect the liver from toxins; it also has antioxidant and anti-inflammatory properties.
+Scientific studies suggest that Silymarin can protect the liver from toxins; it also has antioxidant and anti-inflammatory properties.
 It can help maintain a healthy liver and protect it from medicine like Tylenol, which can cause liver damage when given in high doses.
 Milk Thistle can also assist the liver in repairing itself helping with new cell growth.

 Today it’s available in the market in the form of Milk Thistle extract or Silymarin as a supplement or medicine.
 More scientific research suggests its various health benefits, including anticancer properties.